jakobzhao/geog458/labs/lab04/readme.md

 > Note: the runtime is dependent on the size and number of zoom levels.
 Please do not select the `use TMS tile convertion` option.

-The file directory will contain your QMetaTiles and an HTML document that can be integrated with leaflet.
+The file directory will contain your QMetaTiles and an HTML document that can be integrated with `leaflet` if you checked "Write Leaflet-based viewer".
 Additional help with QMetaTiles can be found **[here](http://felix.rohrba.ch/en/2017/easily-add-tilemap-layers-qgis/)**.
 The leaflet map will help you view the map tiles.
 But for your own deliverable, you need to load the maps using [Mapbox GS JS](https://docs.mapbox.com/mapbox-gl-js/api/).

 ### 3.4 Navigate to QMetaTiles folder

 Navigate to the output file after QMetaTiles finishes running.
-In this folder will be your sub folders of tiles arranged by zoom level and an html document.
+In this folder will be your sub folders of tiles arranged by zoom level, and an html document if you checked "Write Leaflet-based viewer" when generating tiles in QGIS.

 Open the html and look at the source code.
 To load the layers, you can refer to the code below.